SirPepe/ornament/Readme.md

 class MyElement extends HTMLElement {
   @attr(number({ min: -100, max: 100 })) accessor value = 0;
+  @reactive log() {
+    console.log(this.value);
   }
+}
 ```

-The line starting with with `@attr` gets you a content and IDL attribute named
+The line starting with with `@attr` gets you a content and a matching IDL
-`value`, which...
+attribute named `value`, which...

 - Always reflects a number between `-100` and `100`
-- Initializes from the content attribute and falls back to the initializer value `0` if the attribute is missing
+- Initializes from the content attribute and falls back to the initializer value `0` if the attribute is missing or can't be interpreted as a number
 - Automatically updates the content attribute with the stringified value of the IDL attribute when the IDL attribute is updated
 - Automatically updates the IDL attribute when the content attribute is updated (it parses the attribute value into a number and clamps it to the specified range)
-- Implements getters and setters for the IDL attributes, with the getter always returning a number and the setter rejecting invalid values (non-numbers or numbers outside the specified range)
+- Implements getters and setters for the IDL attributes, with the getter always returning a number and the setter rejecting invalid values (non-numbers or numbers outside the specified range of `[-100, 100]`)
-- Causes @reactive() class methods to run on update (see [@reactive()](#reactiveoptions))
+- Causes the method marked @reactive() to run on update

 Schleifchen's decorators are meant to be easy to add, easy to extend, but also
 *very* easy to remove or replace with more complicated hand-written logic.
+They
+co-exist with eg. custom attribute change handling logic just fine.
+Schleifchen
-Schleifchen still wants you to have full control over your components' behavior,
+still wants you to have full control over your components' behavior, just with
+less *mandatory* boilerplate.

-just with less boilerplate.
-If you just want to turn off your brain, churn out
+If you just want to turn off your brain, churn out components and don't mind
-components and keep praying for continued support of third-party software, you
+praying for continued support of third-party software that, you are better off
-are better off with a true framework like [lit](https://lit.dev/).
+with a true framework like [lit](https://lit.dev/).

 ## Notable deviations from standard behavior

-Schleifchen's built-in transformers perform a little bit more opinionated
+Schleifchen's built-in transformers perform a *tiny* bit more opinionated
 handholding that is usual for built-in elements.
 For example, the
 [number transformer](#transformer-numberoptions) never returns NaN, but instead
 falls back to the accessor's initial value if it encounters an invalid value.
 If